Armored combat (sport): Competitive categories

-Historical medieval battle, like any other sport, has several categories.
+Armored combat, like any other sport, has several categories.
 All its categories can be divided into mass and singles.

 Single categories

 Single categories, namely "one vs one" are divided into tournaments and professional fights.

 Duels

 Points / hits are counted in one on one tournaments known as duels.
-A fighter must score the most amount of points to win, this is usually done in rounds of one minute with points scored based on striking.
+A fighter must score the most points to win, this is usually done in rounds of one minute with points scored based on striking.
 The duels categories are divided into: